cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping.rst

    .. important::

-       Set the **Rate calculation** of this method to one of the options of *Manual calculation (by rate areas)*.
+       Set the **Rate calculation** of this method to any variant of *Manual (by rate areas)*.
 In this case, the shipping cost is also set manually.

 #.
 Go to the **Shipping time and rates** tab.